Package Leaflet: Information for the User

 If you forget to take Enanplus

-Do not take a double dose to compensate for the missed doses.
-Take the next dose when due (in accordance with section 3 "How to take Enanplus").
+Do not take a double dose to make up for forgotten doses.
+Take the next dose when scheduled (according to section 3 "How to take Enanplus").

-Generally, no post-treatment effects are expected after stopping Enanplus treatment.
+Generally, no after-effects are expected after stopping treatment with Enanplus.

 However, in rare cases, patients who have been taking Enanplus tablets for some time may feel unwell if they stop taking it suddenly.
-They may feel agitation, anxiety, nervousness, or tremors, confusion, hyperactivity, difficulty sleeping, and gastrointestinal or stomach disorders.
-Rarely, people may experience panic attacks, hallucinations, delirium, paranoia, or feel a loss of identity.
-They may experience unusual perceptions such as itching, tingling, and numbness, tinnitus.
-Very rarely, other unusual symptoms have been observed such as confusion, delirium, feeling detached from oneself (derealization), change in perception of reality (despersonalization), illusions of persecution (paranoia).
+They may feel agitation, anxiety, nervousness, or tremors, confusion, hyperactivity, have difficulty sleeping, and gastrointestinal or stomach disorders.
+Rarely, people may suffer from panic attacks, hallucinations, delirium, paranoia, or feel a loss of identity.
+They may experience unusual perceptions such as itching, tingling, and numbness, ringing in the ears (tinnitus).
+Very rarely, other unusual symptoms such as confusion, delirium, feeling of being detached from oneself (depersonalization), change in perception of reality (derealization), illusions of persecution (paranoia) have been observed.
 Please consult your doctor if you experience any of these effects after stopping Enanplus.

-Seek medical attention immediately if you experience symptoms of an allergic reaction such as swelling of the face, tongue, and/or throat, and/or difficulty swallowing or breathing, along with difficulty breathing.
+You should see a doctor immediately if you experience symptoms of an allergic reaction such as swelling of the face, tongue, and/or throat, and/or difficulty swallowing or urticaria along with difficulty breathing.

-Stop using Enanplus if you experience skin rash, any injury inside the mouth or on mucous membranes, or any sign of allergy.
+Stop using Enanplus if you experience a skin rash, any lesion inside the mouth or on the mucous membranes, or any sign of allergy.

 Very common side effects (may affect more than 1 in 10 people):